Daylesford organic chicken: a sustainable approach to feed a growing appetite

 Sadly, it is simply not possible to produce high welfare, free-range birds to the current volume demanded in the UK.
 Fewer than 5% of chickens in the UK are reared in a free-range or organic system – which is why your choices matter and really do make a difference.

 Our organic parent flock lays organic eggs which are incubated in our own hatchery to provide organic chicks; only one other company in the UK does this.
 Our organic chicks are raised to the highest welfare standards on our organic farm in Staffordshire.
 Like all our animals, we purposely choose a slow-growing breed with a natural instinct to explore and enjoy a varied, organic, forage-based diet: ideal for our truly free-range, organic environment.
-Our chicken fields now have an electric fence to protect them against predators such as foxes and badgers around the clock, so our chickens may range freely night and day, if they wish to.
+Our chicken fields now have an electric fence to protect them against predators such as foxes and badgers around the clock, so our chickens may range freely night and day.

 After 70 days, the mature birds travel less than a mile across fields to our organic abattoir.
 We keep automation to a minimum, with as much of the process performed by hand as possible.
 Every aspect is overseen by an experienced Food Standards Agency veterinarian working to Soil Association organic standards.
-Currently, we purposely handle only 2,500 chickens a week and our absolute maximum capacity is 2,500 chickens a day.

 This initiative supports the UN Sustainable Development Goals.